John-Kipruto/sales-agent-dashboard/Readme.md

 1. Fork and clone the repository.
 2. CD into the client folder
 3. Run `npm install` to install dependecies
-4. Change the apiUrl value to your local netlify url in order to work with functions.
+4. Change the `apiUrl` value on `App.js` file to `"http://localhost:8888/.netlify/functions"` in order to work with     functions.
 5. Run the command `netlify dev` to run the application